Table of options: MONO single glazing

 We offer 2 types of single-glazing system:

 |Safety options||Historic glass types available|

-All toughened MONO RT+ glazing is supplied without Kitemark stamp to keep the visual interference in existing windows as low as possible.
+All toughened MONO RT+ glazing is supplied with a line stamp which will be covered by the rebate once installed.
+This is to keep the visual interference in existing windows as low as possible.

 * Safety Pendulum Class 1B1 (BS EN 12600), Safety P1A-P2A (BS EN 356)